KimberlyB5/Comparing-Crime-LouisvilleKY-MemphisTN/README.md

         ```import pandas as pd```,
         ```import os```

-After cleaning and sorting the data I exported them to seperate CSV files to move to Tableau Public to create additional graphs and merge the data.
+After cleaning and sorting the data, I exported them to seperate CSV files to move to Tableau Public to create additional graphs and merge the data.
 Please visit for the Tableau work [HERE](https://public.tableau.com/views/LouisvilleMemphis2022CrimeData/Memphis?:language=en-US&:display_count=n&:origin=viz_share_link)

 Interesting observations from exploring this data: